weeklyd3/nodb-forum/README.md

 6. Click "Sign Up" at the top bar when visiting the site.
 7. Register an account using your information.
 8. \[Optional] If you wish to close account registration, comment out the code on account/signup.php and replace with a notice saying signups are closed.
+9. \[Optional] Add a topic:
+   <sub>Note: To see the source of this, click on the <kbd>edit</kbd> button, copy the source, and then hit <kbd>Cancel</kbd>.</sub>
+###  Sample placeholder topic
+Welcome!
+There is nothing to talk about here.
+You can use this topic as a formatting sandbox.
+However, if you get an error while creating or replying to this topic, verify that your installation was done correctly.
+If you're an administrator and intallation failed, then try visiting
+ - `app/uninstall.php`
+ - `app/install.php`

+and install again.
+User data will not be deleted, only tags and configuration will be reset.
+If you are an end user, though, you have to send a private message to your administrators (a list can be viewed at /app/tools) and wait for them to finish their snack so they can help you.
+To reply:
+ - Press <kbd>Reply</kbd> at the bottom, if you do not see a text box.
+ - Type your reply in the text box.
+ - Press <kbd>Upload</kbd> to upload a file if you want to.
+When uploaded, type the file name into the "Attachment" box.
+ - Press "Send".
+ - If your message does not appear within 10 seconds, reload and see if it appeared.
+If not, tell your administrator.
 ## Features
  - Live refresh for chat
  - Accessibility